schadenfred/proscrypt-koans/README.md

 # Chapter 1

-Congratulations, you've solved your first koan!
+Congratulations, you've solved your first koan.

 Which if you think about it, is kind of like solving a koan about solving koans.

-And which if I think about it, is kind of like saying I've introduced you to the concept of recursion in programming, which we'll see concrete examples of later.
+And which if I think about it, is kind of like saying I've introduced you to the concept of recursion in programming.
+We'll see more examples of recursion later.
 For now you may choose to think of recursion as Russell Brand fixing his hair inside a house of mirrors.

 I know I do.